 Specify how any breaches of security relating to the information systems will be identified and handled.

 Any suspected inappropriate or illegal usage of FedUni Information services network and equipment should be reported to the Service Desk or to a school or section head immediately.
-This information will then be reported to the Information Security Officer for investigation.
+This information will then be reported to the Manager, IT Security and Risk for investigation.

-Disaster Recovery Plans, Business Continuity Plans, backup strategies and fail over plans for the core FedUni ITS services and infrastructure are the responsibility of the ITS Services to ensure that any outages or disasters can be recovered from in the shortest possible time with a minimal amount of data or resource loss.
+Disaster Recovery Plans, Business Continuity Plans, backup strategies and fail over plans for the core FedUni IT Services and infrastructure are the responsibility of IT Services to ensure that any outages or disasters can be recovered from in the shortest possible time with a minimal amount of data or resource loss.

-The escalation process for the rating of each reported event will be determined by the relevant ITS Services staff member in conjunction with the Information Security Officer taking into account the event itself and other priorities at that time.
+The escalation process for the rating of each reported event will be determined by the relevant ITS staff member in conjunction with ITS Security taking into account the event itself and other priorities at that time.

 Staff nominated by the Deputy Vice-Chancellor (Student Support & Services) will be authorised to monitor all aspects of the University network and associated infrastructure.
-They are also able to report any suspected inappropriate and / or illegal activity to the Information Security Officer in the first instance for further investigation in accordance with FedUni Incident Investigation procedures.
+They are also able to report any suspected inappropriate and / or illegal activity to the Manager, IT Security and Risk in the first instance for further investigation in accordance with FedUni Incident Investigation procedures.

-It is also the role of the Information Security Officer to actively monitor and analyse all network related activity included, but not restricted to, Internet Usage, email and dissemination and use of programs and data across the University network infrastructure.
+It is also the role of the ITS Security team to actively monitor and analyse all network related activity included, but not restricted to, Internet Usage, email and dissemination and use of programs and data across the University network infrastructure.

 This monitoring will be done for the sole purpose of identifying and responding to any suspected inappropriate activity.

-"The content of e-mail and other electronic communications will only be accessed by the Information Security Officer-
+"The content of e-mail and other electronic communications will only be accessed by the ITS Security team-

 - after approval has been obtained from the Vice-Chancellor or delegated officer; and